 On the eleventh hour of the eleventh day of the eleventh month of 1918, an armistice went into effect between Germany and the Allied nations, a day that was regarded as the end of the war to end all wars.
-President Woodrow Wilson declared November 11, 1919, as the first commemoration of Armistice Day, and this year marks the 99th anniversary of the end of the First World War.
+President Woodrow Wilson declared November 11, 1919, as the first commemoration of Armistice Day, opens a new window.
+2018 marked the 100th anniversary of the end of the First World War.

 Want to learn more?
-Check out some of our books and DVDs.
+Browse WWI books and DVDs.

 The First World War; The War to End All Wars

 A Hobbit, A Wardrobe, and A Great War: How J. R. R. Tolkien and C. S. Lewis Rediscovered Faith, Friendship, and Heroism in the Cataclysm of 1914-1918

 Looking for World War I fiction?
 We've got you covered with a mix of classic and contemporary novels that focus on both the war and homefront experiences.

 Explore this list of movies with stars who served in the US military.